St Luke's Church, West Orchard: Architecture

 St Luke's is built of green stone from Semley Hill, with Bath stone dressings.
 The roofs are covered with Donhead tiles and embellished with stone copings and finials.
 The church is made up of a nave, north and south aisles, chancel, south porch and north-east vestry.
 The west end of the church has a double bell-cot of Bath stone.
 The chancel has been dated to the late 15th century.
 The east wall of the vestry contains a reinserted 15th-century window of the same design as those in the chancel.

 The church's windows are filled with Cathedral glass.
-The chancel is paved with encaustic tiles from Maw & Co of London and contains a reredos of mosiac work.
+The chancel is paved with encaustic tiles from Maw & Co of London and contains a reredos of mosaic work.
 Many of the fittings are contemporary with the 1876–77 rebuild, including the stone pulpit, the font of Caen stone and the brass lectern.
 The seats in the nave are of stained and varnished deal, and the choir and chancel seats of carved pitched pine.
 The altar railing is of oak, on polished brass and iron standards.
 The churchyard has two fonts by its gate piers; one of round shape, dating to the 12th century, and the other of octagonal shape, dated to the 15th century.